Beatle Bob: Other music industry activities

-As well as contributing to Jet Lag for around ten years, Matonis wrote a monthly "Top Ten" of local concerts for Sauce Magazine, and a regular column for Night Times Magazine from 1995-1998.
-He also used to produce an annual Phil Spector Christmas Special for local community radio station, KDHX, although members of the local music scene have disputed his claims that he hosts a regular radio show or owns a radio station.
+As well as contributing to Jet Lag for around ten years, Matonis wrote a monthly "Top Ten" of local concerts for Sauce Magazine, and a regular column for Night Times Magazine from 1995 to 1998.
+He also used to produce an annual Phil Spector Christmas Special for local community radio station, KDHX, although members of the local music scene have disputed his claims that he hosted a regular radio show or owned a radio station.

 Beatle Bob and his dancing are featured in the video for "My Kind of Soldier" by Guided By Voices, and in Lit's DVD "All Access".

 Dancing

-Matonis describes his dancing style as a combination of 1960s dances including The Duck, The Twist, The Frug, and The Loco-Motion.
+Matonis described his dancing style as a combination of 1960s dances including The Duck, The Twist, The Frug, and The Loco-Motion.
 According to Matonis, "my signature move is I get my right leg and I twist it behind my left like a bowling move, like you're bowling and then I twirl my right hand to the side like you're rolling dice".
 Another common move involves a slow-motion tai chi style movement.
 A profile for local public radio station KWMU described it as "the most awkward, yet intense version of the "white man dance" you've ever seen".
-Matonis almost always dances alone, and his dancing style does not change according to the genre of music at the concert.
-Though he started dancing in 1975, Matonis cites the main inspiration for his solo dancing as observing a friend dancing compulsively at a Dwight Twilley concert in 1975.
+Matonis almost always danced alone, and his dancing style did not change according to the genre of music at the concert.
+Though he started dancing in 1975, Matonis cited the main inspiration for his solo dancing as observing a friend dancing compulsively at a Dwight Twilley concert in 1975.

 In 2003, Louisiana-based roots rock band Dash Rip Rock recorded a song about Matonis' dancing entitled "Do The Beatle Bob".